kubber/nobs/README.md

-# nobs
-NoBS Guitar Scales, Chords and Arpeggios - Android App
+# NoBS Guitar Scales, Chords and Arpeggios - Android App

 I'm a guitar player wannabe and I couldn't find a simplest app that's clear, without ads and .. free , so I made one myself.